AI

 Weeks 1-2: Minimum viable AI.
 Build the simplest version that could possibly work.
 One task, one workflow, basic implementation.
 Get it into users’ hands by day 10.
 The goal isn’t impressive demos, it’s learning whether anyone will actually use it.

 Weeks 3-4: Learning sprint.
 Watch what happens.
 Track usage.
 Collect feedback.
 Measure your primary business metric.
 This is where you discover the gap between what you built and what people need.
-Most AI failures happen here - not because the AI fails, but because it doesn’t integrate into existing workflows properly.
+BCG research shows 70% of challenges in AI rollout relate to people and processes, not technical issues.
+AI fails not because the model is wrong, but because it does not integrate into existing workflows properly.

 Weeks 5-6: Scale test.
 If people are using it and metrics improve, add more users.
 Stress test your assumptions.
 Does it still work with 50 users instead of 5?
 Do the benefits hold or evaporate at scale?